 For those babies who crave physical contact, carrying them in a sling and accepting they need to be with you much of the time can help to meet their need for closeness.
 In a short time in the future they will not want to be held close or even hold your hand, enjoy it while you can!
 For some babies the opposite—over stimulation—can create unhappy behaviour.

-Other ideas to explore to explain fussy behaviour could include minor dehydration (let your baby breastfeed frequently to quench his thirst), baby being too hot, too cold, being smoked over, wearing a tight nappy, having sore skin from an allergy, having sore gums from teething or thrush or being poorly e.g. having an ear infection (Minchin, 2015).
+Other ideas to explore to explain fussy behaviour could include minor dehydration (let your baby breastfeed frequently to quench his thirst), baby being too hot, too cold, being smoked over, wearing an overly tight nappy, having sore skin from an allergy, having sore gums from teething or thrush or being poorly e.g. having an ear infection 1.

 My older baby is still fussy!